HOLD FUNDS POLICY

 The expiry of the hold period means that you can access the entire amount of your deposit, but it does not guarantee that the cheque cannot be returned to us unpaid.
 You are financially responsible for any items that you deposit, and if a cheque is returned unpaid at any time (for example, due to insufficient funds, a stop payment order or a forged signature) either during or after the expiry of the applicable hold period, we have the right to charge the amount of the cheque or item to your account.

-In general, up to $100 of each cheque you deposit to your personal bank account will be available for withdrawal on the business day following the day of deposit.
+In general, up to $100 of each cheque you deposit to your personal bank account will be available for withdrawal on the business day following the day of deposit when you contact us.
 If the deposit is made by EFT, access to the first $100 will not apply.

 We may extend the maximum hold periods or we may refuse to accept a cheque in some circumstances, including (but not limited to) if: